-The BSIO32ex module was designed for use in Industrial Machinery as a main controller, or as a controller to add features to a machine.
+The BSIO16ex module is designed for use in Industrial Machinery as a main controller, or as a controller to add features to a machine.
+This board is the half-size version of the BSIO32ex Module.
 Standard 24-volt DC power is used for both for input sensor and output load devices.
-This board will support only the BASIC Stamp BS2p40 (See Note Below).
+This board will support the BASIC Stamp BS2p24 and all other 24-pin stamp modules.
 This board may be used to control Industrial Processes, or equipment functions, without having to learn ladder logic.
 Before reading further, review the safety and responsibility section on page 4.